 Is there a kid out there who doesn’t like seeing themselves in a silly photo?
 With chalk, you can create any backdrop you wish, and even draw your little Picassos right into the pictures.
 Fourth of July?
 Add a top hat and walking cane and Sam becomes Uncle Sam!

 Better than a water balloon fight (sayonara, plastic balloons all over the yard!), these DIY sponge balls by It’s Overflowing are reusable, versatile (turn an afternoon of tossing them at each other into an evening of washing your car, perhaps?), and a total blast.

 Whip Up Some Garden Soup

 Could it get any easier?
-All it takes is a bucket, some water, and as many little hands to gather ingredients from around the yard as you can get.
-They’ll enjoy hours of fun making batch after batch of this pretend soup, and you can up the educational ante by giving them a blank notebook for writing down each recipe—and a “souper” cool cookbook!
+All it takes is a bucket, water, and as many little hands to gather ingredients from around the yard as you can get.
+They’ll enjoy hours of fun making batch after batch of this pretend soup, and you can up the educational ante by giving them a blank notebook for writing down each recipe—a “souper” cool cookbook!

 Maybe the thrill of that new bike has worn off, or possibly it’s still her favorite toy and she’d love nothing more than to jazz it up a little.
 Either way, these awesome ideas for tricking out your wheels are a sure-fire way to to add a little sizzle to the summer afternoon.